-Jekyll Island is still a 7½-mi playground, but it's no longer restricted to the rich and famous.
+Jekyll Island is still a 7½-mile playground, but it's no longer restricted to the rich and famous.
 A water park, picnic grounds, and facilities for golf, tennis, fishing, biking, and jogging are all open to the public.
-One side of the island is lined by nearly 10 mi of hard-packed Atlantic beaches; the other by the Intracoastal Waterway and picturesque salt marshes.
+One side of the island is lined by nearly 10 miles of hard-packed Atlantic beaches; the other by the intracoastal waterway and picturesque salt marshes.
 Deer and wild turkey inhabit interior forests of pine, magnolia, and moss-veiled live oaks.
 Egrets, pelicans, herons, and sandpipers skim the gentle surf.
 Jekyll Island's clean, mostly uncommercialized public beaches are free and open year-round.
 Bathhouses with restrooms, changing areas, and showers are open at regular intervals along the beach.

 Jekyll Island at a Glance

 Elsewhere in The Coastal Isles and the Okefenokee

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013